RattletraPM/gbaxxdumper/README.md

 # gbaxxdumper
 DS Download Play-compatible (flashme/haxxstation) GBA cart dumper over Wi-Fi, made by vappster.
 Uses softmods only, no flashcart/dongle/GC<->GBA link cable required.

-Crappy stream showing the dumper in action can be found here: https://www.twitch.tv/videos/1001495693 (jump to 1:23:39 for a succesful dump, will edit the stream into a better video soon™)
+Crappy stream showing the dumper in action can be found here: https://www.twitch.tv/videos/1001495693 (jump to 1:23:39 for a succesful dump, will edit the stream into a better video soon™.
+To avoid shock, migranes, disgust and a general feeling the cool kids usually describe as *"the cringe"*, do not watch the stream before that timestamp.)

 In order to use this tool you will need: